shaunwbell/plotlydash-biopuff-viewer/README.md

+## NRT Viewer of EcoFOCI BIOPUFS (Popup Floats)

+Rely's on Enterprise Plotly-Dash

-### Refresh Data Periodically via the built-in Redis Database
+Refresh Data Periodically via the built-in Redis Database and a celery task

-This application demonstrates how to refresh backend data periodically on a schedule using Celery and Redis.

-- To run this application locally, you must run a redis server locally.
-- To deploy this application, you must create and link a redis database via the App Manager UI.

 Also backup to github